Spain revives call for shared control over Gibraltar after Brexit

 He was referring to a 1986 agreement when Spain joined the bloc and had to adapt its Gibraltar policy to British policy within the EU.
 He said that situation was now being reversed, a view also shared by many in the bloc, one EU official said.

-Signalling such support, European Commission President Jean-Claude Juncker said many Europeans did not realise the importance of Gibraltar for Spain.
+Signaling such support, European Commission President Jean-Claude Juncker said many Europeans did not realize the importance of Gibraltar for Spain.

 “We all lose (with Brexit), especially the United Kingdom, but regarding Gibraltar, Spain wins,” said Sanchez, who made no attempt to hide his delight during the news conference.